sudokhan112/Learning-Git/README.md

 `naz@pop-os ~/git-cloned-repos/psf-vsn/sources/row-guidance (naz/save-data-csv) `

 `$ git rebase -i origin/master`

+Or you can do interactive rebase against a specific commit:

+`$ git rebase -i commit-hash`

  Then you pick all the commits that you want to squash as `s` and leave the commit as `pick` where you want to squash all the commits.